The 4 Types of Data Analytics Explained With Examples

 Here's how teams commonly use predictive analytics:

-- Forecasting revenue or traffic based on year-over-year trends
+- Forecasting revenue or traffic based on year-over-year trends and seasonal patterns to set realistic targets for the upcoming quarter

 What is prescriptive analytics?

-Once you can forecast what’s likely to happen, the next step is figuring out what to do about it.
-That’s the role of prescriptive analytics—it helps teams make informed choices by recommending actions based on predicted outcomes.
+Once you can forecast what's likely to happen, the next step is figuring out what to do about it.
+That's the role of prescriptive analytics.
+It helps teams make informed choices by recommending actions based on predicted outcomes.

 Prescriptive analytics answers the question: "What should we do next?"
 It goes beyond insight to suggest the next steps, often weighing multiple scenarios to identify the most effective path forward.

-How it works
+How prescriptive analytics works

 Prescriptive models combine forecasting techniques with optimization logic, simulations, and rules-based decision frameworks.
 These tools evaluate different variables and constraints to recommend the best course of action.
 In some cases, recommendations can be automated and triggered in real time.